ryanherbison/Tezos-BruteForce-Tester/README.md

 No Rights Reserved.

 Purpose: I built these tools to brute force a wallet.
 We were unsure of both the password and the email.
 So we had to try create a list of possible passwords and email combinations and then test several hundred.
 This is an arduous process without a script.
+Hopefully, this is useful to someone.

 Tools
 pwcheck.py